cj-mills/christianjmills/_posts/2021-7-30-Barracuda-PoseNet-Tutorial-V2-7.md

     int numPairs = keypoints.Length + 1;
     // Initialize the lines array
     lines = new GameObject[numPairs];
-    // Initialize the lineRenderers array
-    lineRenderers = new LineRenderer[numPairs];

     // Initialize the pose skeleton
     InitializeSkeleton();